halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

     * Reset Animation State: The animation target should stop playing the animation it is playing.

 Once all of these methods are implemented, the presenter is ready for use.
-If there is anything unclear, just check the implementation in the template to see a working presenter.
+If there is anything unclear, just check the implementation in the demo to see a working presenter.

 ## Custom Inventory Presenter